Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 In the second case, the default delimiter is: "4".

 **Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are the same.
+Same thing for when an iteger delimeter is at the end of the list of integers.
+This and more will be dealt with in part 2 of the project.

 #### 5. Modify the add function so that it can handle negative integers